 The developer even lists a bunch of tested devices – so if you’ve got an old Canon EOS 60D, Nikon CoolPix 950, or Olympus Stylus 300 lying around with a corrupted card, there’s a solid chance PhotoRec can help.

-That said, keep expectations realistic.
-Like we mentioned, PhotoRec recovers files by scanning for signatures.
-This means no folder structure, no original filenames – just raw files dumped into a folder.
+Keep in mind, you can use PhotoRec on more than just camera cards.
+It also works with hard drives, SSDs, USB flash drives, and other storage devices.
+Keep expectations realistic, though: PhotoRec recovers files through signature scanning, so you won’t get original filenames or folder structure back – just raw files dumped into a folder.
 So if you’re trying to recover hundreds or thousands of files, it can get messy fast.
 But when the file system is gone or totally corrupted?
 This kind of blind, deep scan might be exactly what you need.

 Extra Features

 This one’s easy to cover – because there are no extra features.
-PhotoRec recovery software doesn’t do disk imaging, doesn’t check SMART data, doesn’t offer backup tools, and doesn’t even pause scans.
-No scheduling, no file previews.
+PhotoRec neither performs disk imaging nor examines SMART data, and it lacks backup tools and file previews.
 Just you and the terminal window.

 In terms of features, we can’t score it higher than 3 – and that’s generous.